jncraton/computational-thinking-cpsc2020/lectures/29-tuples.md

 Exercise
 --------

-Write a Python program that creates a list of all words in a sentece.
+Write a Python program that creates a list of all words in a sentence.
 The list should be sorted by the length of the word, smallest first.
 For example, the sentence "She is a girl" should produce:

 ```
 ['a', 'is', 'She', 'girl']